The Opportunity to Conserve 124 acres of Agricultural Land

-The Forest Society is working together with the Town of Boscawen to purchase a conservation easement on 124 acres of high-quality agricultural land on Long and Water Streets in Boscawen from the Morrill family.
-The Morrill Dairy Farm has been in operation for nearly a century and is now owned by Rob and Sherri Morrill and their sons, Andy, Kevin, and Ryan, and daughter Kim.
-The family works together on the farm.
+The Forest Society is working to purchase a conservation easement on 124 acres of high-quality agricultural land on Long and Water Streets in Boscawen from the Morrill family.
+The Morrill Dairy Farm has been in operation for nearly a century, today owned by Rob and Sherri Morrill, who work together on the farm with their sons, Andy, Kevin, and Ryan, and daughter Kim.

-The 124-acre property is an important agricultural component of Morrill Dairy Farm’s larger land holdings in the Capital Region.
-As with all dairy farms, there is always a concern over fluctuating milk prices and the one asset the farm has is its land.
-This land, while not now contemplated for sale, would be the first for the family to consider selling if the financial need arose.
-The land is dry, with nearly a mile of road frontage and has outstanding views of Mt.
+The 124-acre property is an important agricultural component of Morrill Dairy Farm’s larger land holdings in the Capitol Region.
+As with all dairy farms, there is always a concern over fluctuating milk prices and one of the farm's largest assets is its land.
+This land, while not now contemplated for sale, would be the first for the family to consider selling if the financial need arose, because it is dry, with nearly a mile of road frontage and outstanding views of Mt.
 Kearsarge.
-It is a highly developable property.
+It would be a highly developable property.

-Water and Wildlife—The agricultural fields and brushy edges provide a multitude of important open land habitat for ground nesting birds, woodcock, turkeys, and other species that need large open fields.
-The land’s wildlife resources are greatly enhanced by over 1,800 feet of frontage on Little Pond and its associated 13 acres of wetlands.
-Little Pond is home to numerous geese, ducks, herons and other species that utilize its shallow marsh habitat.
+Water and Wildlife—The agricultural fields and brushy edges provide important habitat for ground nesting birds like woodcock and turkey.
+In addition, the property's wildlife resources are greatly enhanced by over 1,800 feet of frontage on Little Pond and 13 acres of wetlands.
+Little Pond hosts geese, ducks, heron and other species that utilize shallow marsh habitat.

 Recreational Access—Currently, the public uses the property for hunting and fishing.
-The wetlands surrounding Little Pond is a favorite duck hunting location for local hunters.
-Ice fishermen will also access Little Pond through the property in the winter.
 The conservation easement will guarantee this public use of the land.

 Connectivity—The property is located in an area with a high number of other local farms and abuts the 144-acre Cummings Easement held by the town.
 There are other potential farm properties nearby interested in exploring conservation easements as well.
 The Town’s Conservation Commission is focusing its efforts in this area to conserve farmland.